Fifth Generation Computer Systems: Commercial failure

-Five running Parallel Inference Machines (PIM) were eventually produced: PIM/m, PIM/p, PIM/i, PIM/k, PIM/c.
-The project also produced applications to run on these systems, such as the parallel database management system Kappa, the legal reasoning system HELIC-II, and the automated theorem prover MGTP, as well as applications to bioinformatics.
+Five working Parallel Inference Machines (PIM) were eventually produced: PIM/m, PIM/p, PIM/i, PIM/k, PIM/c.
+The project also produced applications to run on these systems, such as the parallel database management system Kappa, the legal reasoning system HELIC-II, and the automated theorem prover MGTP, as well as bioinformatics applications.

 The FGCS Project did not meet with commercial success for reasons similar to the Lisp machine companies and Thinking Machines.
 The highly parallel computer architecture was eventually surpassed in speed by less specialized hardware (for example, Sun workstations and Intel x86 machines).

 A primary problem was the choice of concurrent logic programming as the bridge between the parallel computer architecture and the use of logic as a knowledge representation and problem solving language for AI applications.
 This never happened cleanly; a number of languages were developed, all with their own limitations.
 In particular, the committed choice feature of concurrent constraint logic programming interfered with the logical semantics of the languages.
-The project found that the promises of logic programming were largely negated by the use of committed choice.
+The project found that the benefits of logic programming were largely negated using committed choice.

-Another problem was that existing CPU performance quickly pushed through the barriers that experts perceived in the 1980s, and the value of parallel computing dropped to the point where it was for some time used only in niche situations.
+Another problem was that existing CPU performance quickly overcame the barriers that experts anticipated in the 1980s, and the value of parallel computing dropped to the point where it was for some time used only in niche situations.
 Although a number of workstations of increasing capacity were designed and built over the project's lifespan, they generally found themselves soon outperformed by "off the shelf" units available commercially.

-The project also failed to maintain continuous growth.
+The project also failed to incorporate outside innovations.
 During its lifespan, GUIs became mainstream in computers; the internet enabled locally stored databases to become distributed; and even simple research projects provided better real-world results in data mining.

-The workstations had no appeal in a market where general purpose systems could now replace and outperform them.
+The FGCS workstations had no appeal in a market where general purpose systems could replace and outperform them.
 This is parallel to the Lisp machine market, where rule-based systems such as CLIPS could run on general-purpose computers, making expensive Lisp machines unnecessary.